AlixLejeune/SAE5/README.md

 - `200 OK`: Successful operation.
 - `201 Created`: Resource successfully created.
 - `400 Bad Request`: Invalid input provided.
+- '401 Unauthorized': You don't have the authorization to access the ressource
 - `404 Not Found`: Resource not found.
 - `500 Internal Server Error`: Unexpected error on the server.